airdb-wiki/lang/content/wiki/202b/202b-week8.md

 | Not being punctual at work (especially leaving early) | Has been coming in at 10:45 am and leaving at 5:30 pm |
 | Being late for meetings | Regularly shows up 10 minutes late for meetings. |
 | Not meeting deadlines | Has been submitting assignments 2 days late or longer without notice. |

+## Section B

+Using adverb caluses

+We use adverb